MxSxC1/MxSxC1Warning/README.md

 #POWERSHELL SCRIPTS CAN BE USED TO COMPROMISE YOUR SYSTEM!
 #BATCH FILES/EXES/ETC CAN BE USED TO COMPROMISE YOUR SYSTEM!
 #PRETTY MUCH ANYTHING CAN BE USED TO COMPROMISE YOUR SYSTEM!
+#YOUR SYSTEM IS COMPROMISED FROM THE FIRST TIME YOU SWITCH IT ON (EVEN IF YOU SPEND HOURS LOCKING IT DOWN AND CHECKIGN BIOS AND CLEANING IT DOWN FIRST)
 #MINECRAFT MODS/LAUNCHERS/ADDONS/PACKS CAN BE USED TO COMPROMISE OUR SYSTEM!
 #THAT WARNING ABOUT RUNNING SOMETHING WITH ELEVATION, WELL FOR ONCE MICROSOFT IS RIGHT!
 #HEED THAT WARNING, THINK ABOUT IT HARD, EVEN WITH VERIFIED APPLICATION/PUBLISHER/IN FACT ESPECIALLY SO - SOME OF THEM ARE THE REAL EVIL HERE...
-"DO NOT CHANGE EXECUTION POLICY" - Some of our scripts need it, full vesion of WOlverine needs it, some things won't work without....but do not change it!
-ANd if you do, follow our instructions for doing it safely and properly, and generating certificates and code signing if you need to!
+"DO NOT CHANGE EXECUTION POLICY" - Some of our scripts need it, full vesion of Wolverine needs it, some things won't work without...but do not change it!
+And if you do, follow our instructions for doing it safely and properly, and generating certificates and code signing if you need to!
 #SEE OUR TUTORIALS ON CHECKSUM/MD5 VALIDATION

 #OUR SCRIPTS AND APPLICATIONS ARE THERE TO PROTECT YOU - THE USER, AND YOUR PRIVACY, AND EDICATE AND HIGHLIGHT AREAS OF CONCERN